Occupational Therapy can help Parkinson’s Patients lead a Functional Productive Life

 - Sit-to-stand transfers – Teaching suitable worded verbal cues and suggesting equipment to provide stable seating in the shower.

 - Bed mobility – Teaching and helping the family with touch and verbal cues to help with positioning.

-- Eating and drinking – Recommending sitting posture, swallowing techniques and verbal cuing.
-They may also recommend specialized utensils or cups to help decrease the effect of tremors when bring food or drink to the mouth.
+- Eating and drinking – Recommending sitting posture, swallowing techniques, and verbal cuing.
+They may also recommend specialized utensils or cups to help decrease the effect of tremors when bringing food or drink to the mouth.

 - Self-care routines – Address positioning and assistive tools to decrease the difficulty of dressing.